alistairrutherford/noiz2-gdx/README.md

 It's very much a work in progress.
 The preferences and difficulty levels are not persisted yet.

-A word of warning, Kentas code is completely impossible to follow.
+The codebase consists of a slightly modified set of the original game files (in their own package) and all the additions in another package.

 My original contributions were:

-- rewrite the bulletml parser
+- rewrite the bulletml parser to use XML Pull parser.
-- abstract the drawing primitives
+- abstract the drawing primitives.
-- OpenGL and Canvas renderers
+- OpenGL and Canvas renderers.
+- difficulty settings.

 The only renderer now is OpenGL as that's what LibGDX uses.